With Pandemic Raging Again, Will Supreme Court Kill Obamacare?

 Consensus opinion has come to think that the Court would not go so far as to strike down the entire law.
 But what the justices are most likely to retain, rather than face the wrath of the country, is the pre-existing conditions protection, the family plan coverage to age 26, and other popular provisions.
 It is the insurance program itself and the subsidies that make it affordable that are presumably most in jeopardy, as they are at the root of the case.

-In 2017, Republicans tacked onto the Tax Cuts and Jobs Act a proviso that the penalty for not buying insurance be reduced to $zero.
+THE CASEIn 2017, Republicans tacked onto the Tax Cuts and Jobs Act a proviso that the penalty for not buying insurance be reduced to $zero.
 A Texas-led coalition of 18 states — all having Republican governors and state attorneys general — sued the government in 2018 with the argument that the effective elimination by Congress of the penalty rendered the entire law invalid.
 Judge Reed O’Connor of the Federal District Court in Fort Worth agreed, striking down the entire law as unconstitutional.
 He based his decision on the longstanding legal doctrine called “severability” which holds that excising one part of a law invalidates the rest if the rest relies for its continuance on the part that was excised.
-O'Connor called the penalty — enacted under the Congress's taxing power — the "keystone" of the law.
+O'Connor called the penalty — enacted under the Congress's taxing power the "keystone" of the law.
 Its reduction to $0.00 orphaned the requirement to buy insurance that was linked to that tax, which meant for him that the mandate is now an unconstitutional demand.

 In December of last year a three-judge panel of the Fifth U.S. Circuit Court of Appeals in New Orleans seemed a bit shocked at the severity of the Texas judge's ruling.
 They agreed 2-to-1 that the mandate to buy insurance was unconstitutional, but sent the case back to Texas asking O'Connor to “conduct a more searching inquiry” into whether other parts of the law could be allowed to survive, to “employ a finer-toothed comb” in going over the almost 1,000-page law, pointedly asking whether its many other provisions — Medicaid expansion, protection of persons with pre-existing conditions, and so forth — are dependent on the individual mandate to buy insurance.
 The two judges in the majority even took the Texas jurist to task in their opinion with…